 For example, winter is a core seasonal identity of most Canadian cities.
 Ensuring winter design principles means that cities can realize the full return on capital investments, developments and public infrastructure projects year-round and not merely for summer conditions.
 The City of Edmonton, for instance, establishes winter design policies that support five winter design principles:

-In Winnipeg, a project that demonstrates the seasonal attributes is Bokeh at Kildonan Park Duck Pond where Nadi worked alongside a local artist to create an immersive and dreamy lighting experience for park-goers and ice skaters in the wintertime.
+In Winnipeg, a project that demonstrates the seasonal attributes is Bokeh at Kildonan Park Duck Pond where Nadi Group worked alongside a local artist to create an immersive and dreamy lighting experience for park-goers and ice skaters in the wintertime.
 “Given that we expected park-goers to experience our installation during Winnipeg’s dark winter months, we used bright colours in our design to disrupt the park’s white winter canvas, creating a vibrant and animated environment for people to skate and feel ‘happy’ within.”

 Inspired by the (traditional) multi-generational community model, policymakers are starting to rethink social and urban planning to promote multi-generational housing and aging-in-place (a term used to describe a person living in the residence of their choice for as long as they are able to) concepts.
 In my other article Under One Roof: Multi-generational households, I discussed how secondary and laneway suites can shape a thriving community that meets the needs of generations-from baby boomers to millennials.